Earn your party stripes!

 WHAT HAPPENS IF I LOSE MY POP CARD?

-In the event of losing your POP card please notify C&B immediately, we will suspend your old card and a new card will be reissued.
-C&B cannot be held accountable for any points redeemed prior to receiving notification of loss.
+In the event of losing your POP card please notify C&B. C&B cannot be held accountable for any points redeemed prior to receiving notification of loss.

 WHAT IF I HAVE ONE OF THE PINK AND WHITE POP CARDS?